HyagoOliveira/SceneManagement/README.md

 Every field has a describing Tooltip explaining it.

+A common user case is to show a Loading Scene when going to different levels in your game and just fades the screen in/out when transit between menus.
-You can create multiple transitions and use them in different parts of your game.
+This can be done by creating multiples Scene Transition assets and use then to load those parts in your game.

 ### Using Screen Faders